nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/HTTPConnector.rst

         :param $url: The url for the http post.
         :returns: The posts http status.

+    .. php:method:: download($url, $localDestinationPath, $downloadProgressCallback)

+        Downloads the file at specified url.

+        :type $url: string
+        :param $url: The url for the resource.
+        :type $localDestinationPath: string
+        :param $localDestinationPath: The path of the local file to download the content.
+        :type $downloadProgressCallback: mixed
+        :param $downloadProgressCallback: The download progress callback function.
+This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
+        :returns: The response status.

     .. php:method:: readFunction($curl, $fd, $length)

         Reads and retrieves the data of the http request.